Businesses often compare social media packages and retainers as if one is modern and the other is outdated. That frame is too simple.

 Often yes, especially when the scope is narrower and the business wants clearer budget expectations.
 Packages can make it easier to get started with a defined set of deliverables.
 They become less ideal when the business needs broader strategy, more flexibility, or recurring support across different workstreams.

-Not always, but they often look more expensive because they account for more variation and strategic support.
-The better question is whether the retainer prevents the business from paying repeatedly for add-ons, change requests, or fragmented support that a fixed package was never built to handle.
+Not necessarily, but they often look more expensive because they account for more variation and strategic support.
+The better question is whether the retainer prevents the business from paying repeatedly for add-ons, change requests, or fragmented support.

 Can a business start on a package and move to a retainer later?